This document shows how to add Annoto Moodle local plugin to your Moodle enviroment.

 Auto –.
 Will be displayed depending on the type of player

-Next to player –As shown in the figure in section 3.a
+Next to player –As shown in the image in the Widget position section

-On top of player- The following figure shows the options (according to what is defined in section 3.a)
+On top of player- The following figure shows the options (according to what is defined in the widget position section)

 Allows you to change the visibility of the plugin.
 As mentioned in the plugin, there is an ability to add comments, and personal notes.
 The transition between the two "notebooks" can be as follows: